New American Cyclopædia

 The New American Cyclopædia was an encyclopedia created and published by D. Appleton & Company of New York in 16 volumes, which initially appeared between 1858 and 1863.
 Its primary editors were George Ripley and Charles Anderson Dana.

 The New American Cyclopædia was revised and republished as the American Cyclopædia in 1873.

 Overview

 The New American Cyclopædia was a general encyclopedia with a special focus on subjects related to the United States.
-As it was created over the years spanning the American Civil War, the focus and tone of articles could change drastically; for example, Jefferson Davis, the future president of the Confederate States of America, was treated at length as a United States Army soldier and US government politician in pre-war editions.
+As it was created over the years spanning the American Civil War, the focus and tone of articles could change drastically during its production; for example, Jefferson Davis, the future president of the Confederate States of America, was treated at length as a United States Army soldier and US government politician in pre-war editions.

 As was traditional, the entire set was re-issued with the publication in 1863 of the 16th volume.
 The whole Cyclopædia was again re-issued in 1864.